Volorf/VR-Notifications/README.md

-# How to set up it
+# How to set up

 All properties are in a Scriptable Object Asset called "Notification Settings".

 <img src="Images/notification-settings.png" width="800">

-I found it very useful to have multiple data assets when you tweak values a lot during the design iterations.
-Don't need to recompile the script each time you made changes.
+It is very useful to have multiple data assets when you tweak values a lot during the design iterations.
+You don't need to recompile the script each time you make changes.

 To create `Notification Settings`, go to `Create` / `Create Notification Settings`.
 Then drop the asset to the `Notification Manager`.